The language designed for AI agents

 Self-Contained Components

 Components compose via ‘use’, but the compiler inlines everything into a flat render tree at build time.
 Each component is fully self-contained — an AI agent reads one file, not five.
-That’s why σ stays at 1.

 No Middle Layers